 In 2013, Ryan Taitinger and Kim Wolff joined Terry Cooper and became partners of the law firm.
-In April 2016, on the 41st anniversary of the founding of Cooper & Company, Cooper & Company announced two new partners: Rockey Yoo and Corie Flett.
+Kim Wolff announced his retirement in late 2018, and Ryan Taitinger retired from the practice of law in March of 2020.

 The name of the law firm has gone through many changes as our community has grown.
 From 2003 until 2015, for 12 years, the law firm was known as Campbell & Cooper.
 In 2015, on the 40th anniversary of the founding of the original firm, the partners decided to change the name to Cooper & Company.